 Indian Health Information Networks (2017-2018)

-In Uttar Pradesh, a state of over 200 million people in northern India, childhood health indicators such as infant mortality and malnutrition have remained among the highest in the world despite multiple initiatives to improve delivery and quality of services and to provide micronutrient supplements through public sector institutions.
+In Uttar Pradesh, a state of over 200 million people in northern India, negative childhood health indicators such as infant mortality and malnutrition have remained among the highest in the world despite multiple initiatives to improve them.

 Fall 2017 – Spring 2018